Snake-Sanders/dotfiles/docs/18_karabiner.md

 ## Layout

-In order to preserver Nuphy layout: '`' next to 1. set in karabiner the Keyboard type`ANSI North America`
+In order to preserver Nuphy layout: havign the tilde: \` next to 1. set in karabiner the Keyboard type`ANSI North America`

 ## source